AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/mysql-disk-space-is-low-on-magento-commerce-cloud.md

 * *Upgrading schema..
 SQLSTATE\[HY000\]: General error: 1114 The table `<table\_name>` is full*
 * *SQLSTATE\[HY000\]: General error: 3 Error writing file ./`<environment name>`/\#*
 * *W: `<filename>` (Errcode: 28 "No space left on device")*  *Indexing errors (along with orphaned temporary .ibd files in /tmp):*
 * *Catalog Rule indexer throws an exception.
-The temporary tables don't get cleaned up in the aftermath and then fill the disk on the current MySQL master node*
+The temporary tables don't get cleaned up in the aftermath and then fill the disk on the current [!DNL MySQL] master node*

 <u>Steps to reproduce</u>:

- One of the ways you can check if the `/data/mysql` (or wherever MySQL data storage is configured) is full is by running the following command in the CLI:
+ One of the ways you can check if the `/data/mysql` (or wherever [!DNL MySQL] data storage is configured) is full is by running the following command in the CLI:

 ```bash
 df -h
 ```

-Less than 10% of free memory on MySQL disk is a primary indicator of an outage.
+Less than 10% of free memory on [!DNL MySQL] disk is a primary indicator of an outage.

 ## Cause